 *Assumes your books are in order

-QuickBooks also has a decent API, which many 3rd party software companies have integrated with.
-This means information from payroll like Gusto and Rippling, or bill pay solutions like Bill.com can flow directly into your accounting system, making your startup’s bookkeeping much, much easier.
+QuickBooks Online also has a decent API, which many 3rd party software companies have integrated with.
+This means information from payroll like Gusto and Rippling, or bill pay solutions like Bill.com can flow directly into your accounting system.
+Also, many startups are using (and should be using) expense management and corporate card solutions like Brex or Ramp, which can not only auto-categorize some transactions, but can flow directly into QBO as well, making your startup’s bookkeeping much, much easier.
 Forward thinking accounting firms like Kruze have development teams, and our development team has built proprietary software that integrates directly with QuickBooks via their API.
 We use technology to automate manual process (which saves our clients money!) and provide customized dashboards and better bookkeeping services.